searchlight/icinga-operator/docs/tutorials/notifiers.md

 ## Next Steps
- - Learn how to use Kubed to take periodic snapshots of a Kubernetes cluster [here](/docs/tutorials/cluster-snapshot.md).
+ - Learn how to use Searchlight to take periodic snapshots of a Kubernetes cluster [here](/docs/tutorials/cluster-snapshot.md).
  - To setup a recycle bin for deleted and/or updated Kubernetes objects, please visit [here](/docs/tutorials/recycle-bin.md).
  - Need to keep some configuration synchronized across domains?
-Try [Kubed config syncer](/docs/tutorials/config-syncer.md).
+Try [Searchlight config syncer](/docs/tutorials/config-syncer.md).
  - Want to keep an eye on your cluster with automated notifications?
-Setup Kubed [event forwarder](/docs/tutorials/event-forwarder.md).
+Setup Searchlight [event forwarder](/docs/tutorials/event-forwarder.md).
  - Out of disk space because of too much logs in Elasticsearch or metrics in InfluxDB?
 Configure [janitors](/docs/tutorials/janitors.md) to delete old data.
  - Wondering what features are coming next?
 Please visit [here](/ROADMAP.md).
- - Want to hack on Kubed?
+ - Want to hack on Searchlight?
 Check our [contribution guidelines](/CONTRIBUTING.md).